-Bettors new to legal sportsbook apps will have the opportunity to take advantage of some sweet sportsbook bonus offers in Colorado, Indiana, Illinois, New Jersey, Pennsylvania and others, with Michigan, Tennessee, Virginia and many more states to come.
+Bettors new to legal sportsbook apps will have the opportunity to take advantage of some sweet sportsbook bonus offers in Colorado, Indiana, Illinois, Michigan, New Jersey, Pennsylvania, Tennessee, Virginia and many more states to come.

 Sportsbook bonus terminology and “free bets”